-This is the fourth part of a 13 episode German documentary mini-series, covering the history of Christianity from it’s beginnings to the modern day.
+This is the fourth part of a 13-episode German documentary mini-series, covering the history of Christianity from its beginnings to the modern-day.
 Although it’s a German production, the narration is in English.
 It was filmed at many different holy and historic sites.
 In this episode, the locations used are mostly throughout Rome, which gives a good frame of reference for those of us who haven’t been able to visit this part of the world.

-The Cross and the Sword picks up in the Middle Ages – the “Dark Ages” – when Pope and Emperor made war on each other, when Crusades met with bloody failure and Popes excommunicated each other.
+The Cross and the Sword picks up in the Middle Ages – the “Dark Ages” – when Pope and Emperor made war on each other when the Crusades met with bloody failure and the Popes excommunicated each other.
 Yet there was the concept of divine order which arose.
 Grand cathedrals were built as architects were challenged to design “heaven on Earth”.
 It was also a way to demonstrate regional standings.
 The bigger and grander the cathedral, the higher a bishop’s status.

-The intertwining of government and religion is shown as the Bishop in Lorraine who controlled the prices, taxes and law.
+The intertwining of government and religion is shown as the Bishop in Lorraine who controlled the prices, taxes, and law.
 When he demanded more money to build his cathedral, the citizens rose up and beat him to death.

 Monasteries flourished that were the polar opposites of the grand Cathedrals and the politicking of the Church during that time.
 They also encouraged the belief that the “right” belief could do miracles and there were the beginnings of great pilgrimages to Jerusalem, Rome, and Santiago de Compostela, where it was believed that St. James the Elder was interred by his disciples.
 It was later overrun by Muslim troops who had ruled the Iberian peninsula for three centuries.

 In 1075 Pope Gregory attempted to settle the question once and for all of who the supreme ruler on Earth was.
 He decried that the Pope was and that he even had the power to appoint the Emperor.
 This caused a rift as King Henry IV of Germany rejected this.
 The Pope reacted by revoking the King’s dominion over Germany and Italy.
-Each side tells a different tale in how the standoff was resolved, but eventually Henry was once again received into the Church.
+Each side tells a different tale of how the standoff was resolved, but eventually, Henry was once again received into the Church.

-The confrontations between Christians and Muslims also continues throughout this episode.
+The confrontations between Christians and Muslims also continue throughout this episode.
 Muslims and Christians both do battle and work together on the Iberian peninsula.
 The libraries they collaborated on later were burned when the Roman Catholic Church reclaimed the peninsula.
 Jerusalem was also the scene of blood baths as the Crusades were launched to reclaim Christian Holy Lands.

-The Cross and the Sword shows some of the cathedrals built during the time, both the ones that are still whole and the ones of which only ruins remain.
+The Cross and the Sword shows some of the cathedrals built during the time, both the ones that are still whole and the ones in which only ruins remain.
 Sketches and paintings are also used.
 Perhaps the most useful tool in making the viewer relate to the time period are the re-enactments which are well done to the backdrop of the narration.
-In particularly during The Cross and the Sword, I liked the reenactment of what happened to King Henry of Germany.
-The battle scenes during the Crusades are less inspiring as there is nowhere near enough people on the set to give a proper impression of what it must have been like.
+In particular, during The Cross and the Sword, I liked the reenactment of what happened to King Henry of Germany.
+The battle scenes during the Crusades are less inspiring as there are nowhere near enough people on the set to give a proper impression of what it must have been like.

 The Cathedrals shown are also very dramatic as their architecture rises above the cities and villages.
-The amount of work that went into initially building them is stunning as the video shows what must go into keeping them in good shape in our current time period, when there are explosives and heavy equipment to do the work which was once done by human hands.
+The amount of work that went into initially building them is stunning as the video shows what must go into keeping them in good shape in our current time period when there are explosives and heavy equipment to do the work which was once done by human hands.